What is gorder?

 gorder

-is a command-line tool that aims to provide a comprehensive, reliable, simple, and fast way to calculate atomistic and coarse-grained lipid order parameters from Gromacs simulations.
+is a command-line tool that aims to provide a comprehensive, reliable, simple, and fast way to calculate atomistic, coarse-grained, and united-atom lipid order parameters from Gromacs simulations.

 The primary (and possibly naïve) goal of gorder